Skip to content

 Directory tree in the FMS [5]

-The forms marked in bold are always initially created in the monitoring plan.
-All other forms can be created by the plant operator as required.
-To be able to add forms, the higher-level form must be selected in the directory tree.
-For example, if a "Measuring device" form is to be created, the plant operator first selects the "Cover sheet" form.
-Thereupon, the possible forms that can be created appear above the directory tree (cf. Figure 2).
-Only forms that are required due to the plant constellation should be created.
-If a monitoring plan is to be submitted to DEHSt, then the file must be exported as a ZIP file.
-The file must then be forwarded to DEHSt via the VPS.
+The forms marked in bold are always created initially in the monitoring plan.
+All other forms can be created by the system operator as required.
+To add forms, the higher-level form must be selected in the directory tree.
+For example, if a "Measuring device" form is to be created, the system operator first selects the "Cover sheet" form.
+The possible forms that can be created then appear above the directory tree (see Figure 2).
+Only forms that are required due to the system constellation should be created.
+If a monitoring plan is to be submitted to DEHSt, the file must be exported as a ZIP file.
+The file must then be forwarded to the DEHSt via the VPS.

 Virtual mailroom (VPS)

 Electronic communication with DEHSt takes place via the Virtual Post Office (VPS).
-The VPS is a kind of electronic post office to which messages can be sent in a secure manner and from which incoming messages must be collected.
-The VPS ensures that really only the intended recipient can decrypt and read the message.
+The VPS is a kind of electronic post office to which messages can be sent securely and from which incoming messages must be collected.
+The VPS ensures that only the intended recipient can decrypt and read the message.

 Signature

-Finally, it is worth mentioning that the DEHSt platform is used to communicate and submit monitoring plans and emissions reports.
-It is important to set up a compliance account in the nEHS registry to submit data.
-Data collection is done in the Forms Management System (FMS) and after the monitoring plan is created in the FMS, it is exported, uploaded and signed and submitted via the DEHSt platform.
+Finally, it should be mentioned that the DEHSt platform is used for the communication and submission of monitoring plans and emission reports.
+It is important to set up a compliance account in the nEHS registry in order to submit data.
+Data collection is done in the Forms Management System (FMS) and once the monitoring plan is created in the FMS, it is exported, uploaded and signed and submitted via the DEHSt platform.

 Sources